 Disentanglement can be seen as a 'poor man's causality' (Detlefsen & Hauberg, 2019), where the key generating factors are sought to be axis-aligned in the latent space.
 This is generally known to be mathematically impossible (Locatello et al., 2019a), much in line with proposition 4.8.
 Similar to identifiability, this difficulty has been addressed by inductive biases (Bouchacourt et al., 2018) or (weak) data labels (Locatello et al., 2020; 2019b; Shu et al., 2019).
 Empirical studies, however, hint that some key factors can be recovered in practice (Higgins et al., 2016; Dittadi et al., 2020; Suter et al., 2019).
-Rolinek et al. (2019) noted that standard disentanglement pipelines only work when the variational distribution, parametrized by the encoder, is restricted to a diagonal covariance.
-This suggests that current results in disentanglement may be artifacts of a poor Bayesian approximation.
+Rolinek et al. (2019) noted that many disentanglement pipelines only work when the variational encoder distribution is restricted to a diagonal covariance, suggesting that current successes may be artifacts of poor Bayesian approximations.
 Our work suggests that disentanglement is perhaps better achieved by looking for 'geometric factors', such as principal geodesics (Fletcher et al., 2004).